 Pre-existing infection is a contraindication to total knee replacement surgery.
 Additional reasons why surgery may not be recommended include lameness associated with arthritis in other joints, neurological disease and previous amputation of a forelimb or opposite hind limb.
 These conditions do not necessarily preclude total knee replacement but the final decision is made on a case-by-case basis.

 What is the typical recovery time after total knee replacement?

-Recovery depends on the severity of the preoperative arthritis and can be improved by following a structured post-operative rehabilitation program that is constructed by our chartered physiotherapists in collaboration with your cats clinician.
+Recovery depends on the severity of the preoperative arthritis and can be improved by following a structured postoperative rehabilitation programme that is constructed by our chartered physiotherapists in collaboration with your cat’s clinician.
 Careful rehabilitation after total knee replacement is the key to success and it is vital that patients who undergo this surgery are managed diligently for the first 7-10 days after surgery to prevent damage to the operated knee.

-During your cats hospitalisation period they will be cared for by a dedicated team of ward nurses and patient care auxiliaries who work alongside the clinician, a team of veterinary surgeons and chartered physiotherapists ensuring all your animal friends clinical and emotional needs are met.
-Our patient care team endeavour to make sure your cat feels at home in the hospital and be rest assured they will be cared for by each of our team members as if they were their own with the love and affection they desire and deserve.
+During your cat’s hospitalisation period, they will be cared for by a dedicated team of ward nurses and patient care auxiliaries who work alongside the clinician, a team of veterinary surgeons and chartered physiotherapists ensuring all your animal friend’s clinical and emotional needs are met.
+Our patient care team endeavour to make sure that your cat feels at home in the hospital and be rest assured they will be cared for by each of our team members as if they were their own with the love and affection they desire and deserve.

 What alternatives to total knee replacement are available?

 Arthrodesis, or fusion of the knee joint, may be a viable alternative in patients that are not suitable for total knee replacement although function is particularly sub-optimal in comparison to total joint replacement.

 What should I do if I think my cat needs a total knee replacement?